RikGr/blog/_posts/2023-12-08-Use-Resource-Graph-API-queries-in-Azure-Alerts.md

 Over the last years, I tried several methods to keep track of the expiration date of manually imported SSL certificates in Azure.
 I created rather extensive PS scripts that scraped all SSL certificates from App Services, App Gateways.
 By running this script in a Logic App, I could throw alerts when the expiration date was coming close.
 Another approach I tried,was the SSL health check from the Availability monitoring in App Insights.
 This solution looked pretty good, but in practice ít caused confusion.
 The availability alert triggered on SSL certicates less than 30 days before expiration while the website was perfectly reachable.
 It was not clear that this alert could also be the SSL certificate that was about to be expired in 30 days.
 Furthermore, you have to make sure that all custom domains are covered with availability alerts.
 And what about the SSL certificates on App Gateways?

-# Resource Graph API alerts
+# Resource Graph alerts

- Recently I found out that it now is possible to use **Resource Graph API queries** inside Azure Alerts.
+ Recently I found out that it now is possible to use **Resource Graph queries** inside Azure Alerts.
 This makes it possible to query on resource properties and create an alert based on values on these properties.
 This means I can query for the expiration date of SSL certificates directly and create an alert based on that query.

 This is how I approach the creation of such an alert: